For developersRedis quick start guide

 The .NET Community has built many client libraries to help handle requests to Redis Server.
 In this guide, we'll mostly be concerned with using the StackExchange.Redis client library.
 As the name implies the StackExchange client is developed by StackExchange for use on popular websites like StackOverflow.

-More details can be found in the Redis Stack docs
+More details can be found in the Redis docs

-Redis Stack enables a query and indexing engine for Redis, providing secondary indexing, full-text search and aggregations capabilities.
+Redis has a query and indexing engine, providing secondary indexing, full-text search and aggregations capabilities.

 - We have to create index on schema to be able to search on its data